RWTH-EBC/ci_templates/README.md

 ## Special workflows
 There are some special workflows targeting very specific use-cases.
-They are not included by default and need to be explicitly imported in your workflow file.
+They require additional inputs or setup in your repository.

 ### `fiware_tests.yml`
-- Run unittests with a FIWARE platform inside the CI job.
+- This workflow is NOT INCLUDED by default, set ``FIWARE_TESTS`` to true to enable this workflow.
-- This workflow is NOT INCLUDED by default
+- It set up a FIWARE platform inside the CI job before running the unit tests.
 - It requires a `docker-compose.yml` that resides in your project repository.
 A possible structure in your repository is:
 ```
 .